Fixing Function-Level Code Generation Errors for Foundation Large Language Models: Abstract

 \section{Abstract}

+Function-level code generation leverages foundation Large Language Models (LLMs) like CodeLlama to automatically produce source code with expected functionality.
+It has been widely investigated and applied in intelligent programming assistants, such as GitHub Copilot, to enhance software development productivity and reduce repetitive tasks.
+Despite advancements in foundation LLMs, the generation involves many errors.
+Existing studies leverage static analysis tools (e.g., TBar and ReCoder) or add another fixing LLM (i.e., CoR and LDB) to post-process these errors.
+However, there are still many errors remaining to be solved because their root causes have not been investigated yet, making it challenging to design better fixing tools.

-Code generation leverages artificial intelligence technologies, particularly Large Language Models (LLMs), to automatically produce source code, enhancing software development efficiency and reducing repetitive tasks.
-However, the LLMs' generated code often fails to pass test cases and requires substantial human effort to fix errors.
-Previous studies focused on better prompts or improving LLMs' capability but ignored why LLMs failed.
-In this paper, we first reproduced 14 LLMs, including GPT-3.5-turbo and 13 open-source LLMs, on the HumanEval dataset.
-We extracted 12,837 code generation errors and conducted an in-depth analysis of their causes, which led to the identification of 19 distinct error causes.
+In this paper, we first conducted an empirical study on the generation errors.
+Specifically, we reproduced 14 representative open/closed source LLMs on the HumanEval dataset and verified their correctness.
+We obtained 12,837 code generation errors and conducted an in-depth analysis of their causes, leading to 19 categories of error causes.
 Our empirical analysis indicated that three of these causes can be directly fixed.
-Consequently, we proposed a fixing method called LlmFix, which addresses these three types of errors through a three-step process: filtering code for indentation correction, truncating redundant generated code, and importing missing modules.
-Experimental results demonstrate that LlmFix can fix these three types of errors, significantly improving the performance of 14 LLMs on HumanEval and MBPP datasets with average increases of 9.5\% and 5.4\%, respectively.
+Based on the findings, we proposed a fixing method called LlmFix, which is a rule-based static analysis approach and addresses these three types of errors through a three-step process: filtering code for indentation correction, truncating redundant generated code, and importing missing modules.
+Evaluations of LlmFix are conducted from two perspectives: its performance on error-fixing tasks and its impact on improving function-level code generation tasks.
+For error fixing performance, we built an evaluation dataset LlmErrorEval based on our collected 12k+ errors.
+Experimental results show that LlmFix achieves a fix rate of 17.1\% outperforming the best state-of-the-art LDB by 8.9\%.
+For code generation improvements, evaluations of LlmFix on both the HumanEval and MBPP datasets demonstrate its effectiveness, significantly improving code generation accuracy by an average Pass@1 of 7.5\% across 14 LLMs on HumanEval and MBPP.